Young priest loses mentor, then his father — both to virus

 “And then I pick myself up,” he said.

 Dutan was born in Woodside, Queens, and grew up in a large, devoutly Catholic Ecuadorian family.
-He said he first felt a calling to serve God when he was in fifth grade in the ’90s, but he ignored it because it was a time of rap and baggy shorts, he said, “and you know, you want to be the cool kid on the block.”
+He said he first felt a calling to serve God when he was in fifth grade in the ’90s, but he ignored it because “you know, you want to be the cool kid on the block.”

 He attended Vaughn College in Queens, where he excelled at electronic engineering.
 While there, he fell ill with a rare form of leukemia.
 He fell into a deep depression, thinking that his dreams of having a family of his own, of buying a car or owning a home, were all over at the age of 20.